Jackson Family Claims To Know Paris’ Sexual Assaulter

 Attempted suicide

-In June 2013 Paris attempted to end her life after suffering from addiction and depression.
+In June 2013, Paris attempted to end her life after suffering from addiction and depression.
 She took pills and slit her wrists, as she could no longer think that her life was worth living.
-She experienced cyber bullying as well as well self-hatred.
+She experienced cyber-bullying as well as well self-hatred.

 This, however, wasn’t the first time that she attempted to end her life.
 She had tried a number of times before but unfortunately this one too many and she had to join a therapy program whereby she could receive some help.